pavitrakumar78/-BD-HadoopStuff/Introduction.md

 2) HEART BEAT - Datanode communicates with the namenode (continuous registraition by the datanodes)
 if there is no communication the data node is considered dead

-Ping visualization:
-	"hi namenode i am datanode and i have this much free space"
+Ping from datanode to namenode confirms datanode's existance.

 Namenode maintains the metadata